cheminfo/eln-docs/docs/30_structural_analysis/ir-prediction/README.md

 slug: /uuid/10b6a7229db7dd815afcc75e77c2d6cd
 ---

-In infrared spectroscopy, broadband infrared light is typically passed through a sample and the transmitted light is dispersed and its spectral intensity recorded.The absorption lines reveal the excited vibrational transitions.

 # IR spectra prediction

+In infrared spectroscopy, broadband infrared light is typically passed through a sample and the transmitted light is dispersed and its spectral intensity recorded.
+The absorption lines reveal the excited vibrational transitions.
+In the following, we will discuss the theoretical background of these spectra and then show how they can be simulated.

 ## Theoretical background